-Parents are informed of their right to withdraw their children from HRSE lessons, (though they are not able to withdraw their children from statutory science lessons).
+Parents will have been given the policy.
+Parents have been given the opportunity to attend a meeting.
+Parents are informed of their right to withdraw their children from RSE lessons although they are not able to withdraw their children from statutory science or RE lessons.